Data Center Space-Saving Opportunities

-The Z-PDS can also lower cost by eliminating rack power strips and supporting future increases in density.
+The Z-PDS can also save cost by eliminating rack power strips and supporting future increases in density.
 These, however, are topics for another day.
-For more information about how you can balance the capital and operating cost equation, click here for more information about the revolutionary Z-PDS.
+For more information about how you can balance the capital and operating cost equation, click here to learn more about the revolutionary Z-PDS.